-The finding of nodular elastosis with cysts and comedones is known as the Favre Racouchot syndrome.
+The finding of nodular elastosis with cysts and comedones associated with age, sun exposure and smoking, is known as the Favre Racouchot syndrome.

 Histology of Favre-Racouchot syndrome